 Babies adore copying adults at play time.
 Get two mirrors and make faces into yours.
 Your baby will copy you and will love being able to see him or herself making a face back!

 Although babies can't speak yet, they can make a wide range of gurgles and other sounds.
 Make a sound and see if they can copy you.

 Babies become much more mobile at this age, and may begin to crawl, often at high speed.
 Make the most of this stage with these games.

 Although your baby can't talk, they can watch your actions and will copy what you do.
 As they become better at it, speed up your movements and you'll both soon be in fits of laughter as your baby tries to keep up with you!

 Babies of this age are budding builders.
 Use a collection of household objects such as cardboard boxes, cushions and soft toys (making sure they're soft and won't hurt if they fall on you) and see how high you can build your tower, taking it in turns to add objects.
 (The best bit, of course, is when they fall down.)

 Make some music

 You can use safe everyday household objects when thinking up games to play with baby: a wooden spoon banged against a metal pan can be very loud!
-Or make a rainmaker by sealing off the ends of a kitchen roll middle with paper.
-Fill with split peas or similar for a gentle sound when you shake it.
+Or make a rainmaker by sealing off the ends of a kitchen roll tube with paper and filling with split peas or similar for a gentle sound when you shake it.
 Bang metal spoons together.
 The percussion section of your orchestra may give you a headache after a while, but babies love this...